efkuehn/topicmodeldiscovery/README.md

 through and developing the work.
 But most of the heavy compute was actually run through some scripts that were called directly.

+To recreate our work flow, either clone this repo, or download and unpack the zip file.

 ## The Data

 The larger corpus that we wanted to explore is the [Political Theology